 What Is My Deadline for Making a Retirement Plan Choice?

-As a new STRS Ohio member, you have 180 days from your first day of paid service to select an STRS Ohio retirement plan.
-New members who chose the Defined Contribution Plan or Combined Plan have an additional decision to make during their fifth year of membership.
-At that time, you can choose to remain in the same plan or transfer to another STRS Ohio plan.
-New members hired between July 1, 2020, and June 30, 2021, will receive reselection materials and will be required to make a final decision by June 1, 2025.
+As a new member, you have 180 days from your first day of paid service to select an STRS Ohio retirement plan.
+Defined Contribution and Combined Plan participants have an additional decision to make during the fifth year of membership to remain in the same plan or transfer to another STRS Ohio plan.
+New members hired between July 1, 2023, and June 30, 2024, will receive reselection materials and will be required to make a final decision by June 1, 2028.

 How Do I Inform STRS Ohio of My Plan Choice?

 Make your plan selection choice online via the STRS Ohio website.
 This is a fast, secure method to make your plan choice.
 Just log in to your Online Personal Account and click on “Member Information” in the top menu and then “Retirement Plan Selection” under Useful Links.
-If you haven’t set up your Online Personal Account, just click on the “LOGIN” link on the top right corner of the home page and then click the “Register now” link.
+If you haven’t set up your Online Personal Account, you can register here.

 You must keep your STRS Ohio membership information — especially your contact information (mailing address, email, phone) — up to date.
 You may revise this information through your Online Personal Account or by calling our Member Services Center toll-free at 888‑227‑7877.

 What If I Have Service Credit in OPERS or SERS?